-This report is a product of the Pacific Fishery Management Council's (PFMC or Council) ad-hoc Southern Resident Killer Whale (SRKW) Workgroup which was tasked with reassessing the effects of Council-area ocean salmon fisheries on SRKW.
+This report is a product of PFMC's ad-hoc SRKW Workgroup which was tasked with reassessing the effects of Council-area ocean salmon fisheries on SRKW.
 We first provide a brief overview of the background context, workshop process, and the role of the SRKW Workgroup.
 Then we assess the current status of the SRKWs, followed by describing the interactions known to occur between SRKW and salmon fisheries, leading to a general description of the Pacific Coast Salmon Fishery Management Plan (FMP).
 Lastly, we attempt to assess how reductions in prey through implementing the FMP may affect SRKW demographics.